Is MetLife Inc. (MET) a good stock to buy now?

-MetLife Inc. (NYSE: MET) is -18.18% lower on its value in year-to-date trading and has touched a low of $52.83 and a high of $77.36 in the current 52-week trading range.
+MetLife Inc. (NYSE: MET) is -15.35% lower on its value in year-to-date trading and has touched a low of $52.83 and a high of $77.36 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The MET stock was last observed hovering at around $60.41 in the last trading session, with the day’s loss setting it -1.2% off its average median price target of $77.00 for the next 12 months.
-It is also 31.15% off the consensus price target high of $86.00 offered by 21 analysts, but current levels are 1.32% higher than the price target low of $60.00 for the same period.
+The MET stock was last observed hovering at around $61.33 in the last trading session, with the day’s loss setting it -0.07% off its average median price target of $76.00 for the next 12 months.
+It is also 28.77% off the consensus price target high of $86.00 offered by 20 analysts, but current levels are -2.1% lower than the price target low of $60.00 for the same period.

 Sponsored

-The stock witnessed a 8.94% gain in the last 1 month and extending the period to 3 months gives it a -16.57%, and is -3.43% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.41% over the week and 1.81% over the month.
+The stock witnessed a 7.38% gain in the last 1 month and extending the period to 3 months gives it a -15.11%, and is 1.41% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.09% over the week and 1.85% over the month.

 MetLife Inc. (MET) Analyst Forecasts